SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 Install Java Runtime
 --------------------

-Both SQL Workbench and the SQream DB JDBC driver require Java 1.8 or newer.
+Both SQL Workbench and the SQream DB JDBC driver require Java 17 or newer.
 You can install either Oracle Java or OpenJDK.

-**Oracle Java**

-Download and install Java 8 from Oracle for your platform - https://www.java.com/en/download/manual.jsp

-**OpenJDK**

-For Linux and BSD, see https://openjdk.java.net/install/

-For Windows, SQream recommends Zulu 8 https://www.azul.com/downloads/zulu-community/?&version=java-8-lts&architecture=x86-64-bit&package=jdk

 Get the SQream DB JDBC Driver
 -----------------------------